 Based on Gartner definition of Global Trade Management (GTM) Pillars, Transportation and Logistics, Compliance and Trade Finance, all together compose a holistic GTM functional architecture.

-Trade compliance functions address the activities ensuring international transactions comply with and adhere to the rules and regulations of importing and exporting countries, and that all reporting, documents and financial obligations are met in a timely fashion.
+Trade compliance functions address the activities ensuring international transactions comply with and adhere to the rules and regulations of importing and exporting countries or regions, and that all reporting, documents and financial obligations are met in a timely fashion.

 The Council of Supply Chain Management Professionals (CSCMP) defines logistics as the process of planning, implementing, and controlling procedures for the efficient and effective transportation and storage of goods including services, and related information from the point of origin to the point of consumption for the purpose of conforming to customer requirements.
 This definition includes inbound, outbound, internal, and external movements.